Annangrove: Demographics

 According to the of Population, there were 1,472 residents in Annangrove.
 80.9% of people were born in Australia and 86.7% of people only spoke English at home.
 The most common responses for religious affiliation were Catholic 40.8%, No Religion 19.7% and Anglican 14.8%.

+Parks and recreation

+There is a major park called Annangrove Park Reserve (a.k.a.
+Annangrove Park Sportsground).

+It is a multi-use reserve featuring a grassed field with a synthetic cricket pitch in the centre, two synthetic tennis courts, a children's playground, Scouts & Girl Guides hall and a picnic shelter.

+The reserve space to the north and west are threatened species areas in which no activities are allowed.

+The soccer fields are the home ground of Box Hill Rangers AFC who play within the Hills Football competition.